Anatomy of a coalition

 || acl)

-// Module IDs: the three coalition-scoped components.
+// Module IDs: the coalition-scoped components.

 ATLAS_ROOT = COALITION_ROOT.derive("module").derive("atlas")